Leading and Learning Participants Benefit from Professional Development Grants

 Kendra Fry, General Manager at Toronto’s Trinity-St. Paul’s Centre for Faith, Justice and the Arts runs both a faith-based space and a performing arts venue.
 This is a model that she believes could and should be shared broadly.
 Her Metcalf grant allowed her and colleagues from two partner organizations to travel to Philadelphia and New York to explore similar kinds of models.
 “Given that 9,000 faith-based spaces across Canada may have to close their doors in the next decade and that arts organizations are always looking for affordable venues, what I learned can benefit two different groups of people,” Fry said.
 “And, in the process, it could also save many buildings that are historically and culturally valuable.”

 For Keith Brooks, Programs Director of the Environmental Defence, the Leading and Learning grant was a game changer.
 Partnering with peers from the Pembina Institute and Équiterre, he travelled to San Francisco and Sacramento to meet with environmental groups and people in government.
 “The four days of meetings allowed us to build relationships, which we have drawn upon multiple times already,” said Brooks.
 “People we met in California have come up to Toronto and we’ve also been back.
 Our network is bigger and stronger as a result.
 In fact, now we’ve set up biweekly calls with activists from Canada and the U.S. to talk about climate change policies.
 We couldn’t have done this without the Metcalf Leading and Learning Grant.”

 The Leading and Learning Program contains two funding streams: the Network Learning Fund and the Individual Leadership Fund.
-Applicants to either stream must work in one of Metcalf’s three program areas, namely the Performing Arts, Inclusive Local Economies, or Environment and come from a charitable organization.
+Applicants to either stream must work in one of Metcalf’s three program areas, Performing Arts, Inclusive Local Economies, or Environment and be connected to a charitable organization.